-For more information about Continuing Education, a copy of the latest version of The Navigator, enrollment forms, to enroll over the phone, or to suggest additional courses, call Roy Lock at 757.789.1751, email rlock@es.vccs.edu, or Laura Fosque at 757.789.7979, email lfosque@es.vccs.edu.
+For more information about Continuing Education, a copy of the latest version of The Navigator, enrollment forms, to enroll over the phone, or to suggest additional courses, call 757.789.7979.

 CAREER PATHWAYS PROGRAMMING

 Career Pathways are educational and training programs and services designed to integrate academic, technical, and employability skills to assist individuals in preparing for skilled employment in targeted industry sectors and to progress to the next level of education and/or employment.
 Continuing education and industry recognized credentials are key components.
 Credit and non-credit courses fulfill specific workforce training needs and may culminate in a college-level credential such as a career studies certificate, a certificate, or an AAS degree.